samiramis-khazaei/Data-Analytics/README.md

 #### Problem Statement:

-The purpose of this project is to analyze the characteristics of customers who are most likely to default on their credit card payments.
+The purpose of this project is to **analyze the characteristics of customers who are most likely to default on their credit card payments**.
 By identifying key factors contributing to defaults, financial institutions can implement targeted strategies to mitigate risks and improve credit management.
 The data for this analysis is sourced from the UCI repository.

 #### Code and Resources Used:
 - **Jupyter Notebook**